john-hawkins/DataRobot_Aggregated_Error/README.md

 ## Usage

+If you want to use the functionality within a script then the file [Example.py](Example.py) will show you how.

 The file [app.py](app.py) and the contents of the [templates](templates) directory is a python flask web application you can use to select a DataRobot project, and then the column you want to use to